-In the age of blogging and social media, is there still room for books?
+In the age of blogging and social media, is there still room for books about learning?
 Of course there is!

 While digital content is handy and accessible, many of the issues we face as educators are deeper than any single post–or series of posts–can adequately address.
 While RSS skimming and short eBooks are beginning to find favor with busy teachers–and for good reason–pairing that kind of persistent content with longer-duration reads is never a bad idea.
 Where will you find the time?
 That’s another post.
 Or book.

-Note, there are scores of incredible books about teaching and learning, from When Kids Can’t Read by Kylene Beers, to seminal works from Tomlinson, Marzano, and Atwell, to “new learning” stuff like The World is Flat, and classic works we don’t even begin to cover from Thorndike, Dewey, Piaget, and others.
-The big idea of this list was a well-rounded look at learning and education, rather than strictly pedagogy, or strictly ed-reformy content.
+Note, there are scores of incredible books about learning and teaching, from When Kids Can’t Read by Kylene Beers, to seminal works from Tomlinson, Marzano, and Atwell, to “new learning” stuff like The World is Flat, and classic works we don’t even begin to cover from Thorndike, Dewey, Piaget, and others.
+The big idea of this list was a well-rounded look at learning and education, rather than strictly pedagogy, or strictly ed-reformy books.

-If you can add to this list in the comments section with other books teachers might consider and why, your colleagues would certainly benefit.
+If you can add more books about learning to this list in the comments section with other suggestions teachers might consider and why, your colleagues would certainly benefit.

 1. Teaching What Matters Most by Richard W. Strong, Harvey F. Silver, Matthew J. Perini